Infographics: The Forgotten Content Marketing Powerhouse

 • Infographics can enhance your business by 82% by creating brand awareness.

-Given that, it makes you wonder why everyone isn’t using this format 24/7.
-There’s a reason
+It makes you wonder why everyone isn't using this format 24/7.
+There's a reason.

 The Rise and Fall of Infographics

-More on BLOGGINGThere’s a misconception in the marketing and business arena that infographics are a relic of a different time.
+There's a misconception in the marketing and business arena that infographics are a relic of a different time.
 To a certain degree, that may be true.
-Starting in 2012, the use of infographics really took off and everyone was using them.
-It was a visual time, and you could easily find a beautiful one to embed into your website or blog on almost every topic.
+Starting in 2012, infographics took off, and everyone was using them.
+It was a visual time, and you could easily find a beautiful infographic to embed into your website or blog on almost every topic.

 But by 2016, the world of infographics became saturated.
-Everyone was using them far too much, and they were of poor quality and were less about conveying useful information, and more about blatantly generating links.
-Other problems included sources and media outlets using and re-using the same formats consistently, with the same colour tones and graphics, and turning them into visual noise.
+Everyone was using them far too much, and they were of poor quality.
+They were less about conveying useful information and more about blatantly generating links.
+Other problems included sources and media outlets using and re-using the same infographic formats consistently, with the same color tones and graphics, and turning them into visual noise.

 The problem was that during their heyday, infographics employed a format-first approach.
-It was about how they looked, and less about what they said.
-Thankfully, we’re smarter than that today, and know that building an engaging story using data and visuals, means that infographics can become a key pillar in your content marketing strategy.
+It was about how they looked and less about what they said.
+Thankfully, we're smarter than that today and know that building an engaging story using data and visuals means that infographics can become a crucial pillar in your content marketing strategy.

 The Benefits of Using Infographics in Your Content Strategy